( Disponible en anglais seulement )

 - Co-author, “Are Live-In Caregivers Permitted in Single Family Condo Units,” Condo Reporter, March 2013

-- Co-author, “The Fundamentals of Placing and Realizing on Agricultural Security,” 2011 Alberta Law Conference, Canadian Bar Association
+- Co-author, “The Fundamentals of Placing and Realizing on Agricultural Security,” Canadian Bar Association: Alberta Law Conference, 2011

-- “When does the Limitation Period begin to run on a Guarantee?
-What You Need to Know,” Fall 2009
+- Author, “When does the Limitation Period begin to run on a Guarantee?
+What You Need to Know,” Financial Files, Fall 2009

-- “Proper Account Agreement Can Save a Financial Institution from Liability for Improperly Clearing Forged Cheques,” Winter 2008
+- Author, “Proper Account Agreement Can Save a Financial Institution from Liability for Improperly Clearing Forged Cheques,” Financial Files, Winter 2008

 - Member, Advocates’ Society

 - Member and former Director of Western Canada Chapter, International Women’s Insolvency & Restructuring Confederation (IWIRC)

 - LL.B. (with distinction), University of Alberta, 1999